5 Problems Growing Companies Always Face with Website Translation

 Your marketing team’s effort will grow exponentially—and in unexpected ways—if you operate multilingual sites.

 With in-house approaches, the costs add up fast.
-You may be in the actual business of marketing world-class manufacturing products, but you’ll soon find yourself bogged down in tasks beyond your comfort zone.
+You may be in the actual business of marketing world-class products or services, but you’ll soon find yourself bogged down in tasks beyond your comfort zone.

 Suddenly you’re in the business of hiring translators, editors and reviewers.
 And setting up servers.
 And QA’ing translations and functionality.
 And inventing and maintaining translation workflows.
 And more.